irrelevation/talks/Web Security.md

 ### Injection

 An attacker injects external code in order to execute it.
-One of the most common types of attacks.
+It is one of the most common types of attacks.
+It is usually achieved by tricking your program into interpreting an input as code instead of data.

 #### (No)SQL Injection